ABOUT US

 PhD Student co-directed with Ferry Prins

-"Transport in perovskites strongly coupled to photonic resonators"
+"Exciton transport in perovskites strongly coupled to photonic resonators"

-BACHELOR STUDENTS
+MASTER STUDENTS

 ALUMNI

-Diego Marni Sobrino (INC Prize 23-24, TFG 23-24 on "Quantum fluids of light based on perovskites at room temperature"), currently in the Master’s Program Quantum Science & Technology in TUM (Munich)
+Diego Marni Sobrino (INC Prize 23-24, TFG 23-24 on "Quantum fluids of light based on perovskites at room temperature"), currently in the Master’s Program Quantum Science & Technology in TUM (Munich).

-Raúl Díez Martínez (TFG 23-24 on "Emission of single photons from defects in hexagonal boron nitride"), currently in the Master’s Program Quantum Science & Technology in TUM (Munich)
+Raúl Díez Martínez (TFG 23-24 on "Emission of single photons from defects in hexagonal boron nitride"), currently in the Master’s Program Quantum Science & Technology in TUM (Munich).

-Victor Camacho (TFG 22-23 on "Introduction to Experimental Quantum Optics in the Solid State")
+Victor Camacho (TFG 22-23 on "Introduction to Experimental Quantum Optics in the Solid State").

-David Abejón Arribas (PE curriculares 22-23 on "Automatisation of a polarisation tomography measurement")
+David Abejón Arribas (PE curriculares 22-23 on "Automatisation of a polarisation tomography measurement").

 Former visitors